sayedmhussein/WeeControl/README.md

 [comment]: <> (<del>Contingent upon how large your source code is, you may opt to not include the file tree, however you can still explain how to traverse through your code.
 For example, how is your code modularized?
 Did you use the MVC &#40;Model, View, Controller&#41; method?
 Did you use a Router system?
 Just a few questions to consider when detailing your file structure.</del>)

-## Copyright and Licensing
-This project is code as open source project, while you must read and agree to the licences of all nuget packages included in the project.

 ## Contact
 You can contact me on my email at <sayed.hussein@gmx.com>.